opensourcewebsite-org/opensourcewebsite-org/INSTALL.md

 - Copy file `.env.dist` to `.env` in the root directory
 - Set correct values in `.env` for your environment
+- Copy file `.env.test.dist` to `.env.test` in the root directory
-    - do the same with `/tests/bin/.env.dist` for test environment
+- Set correct values in `.env.test` for test environment
 - Copy `config/params.dist.php` to `config/params.php`
 - Copy `config/web-local.dist.php` to `config/web-local.php`